julianorchard/dotfiles/README.md

 under the MIT License.
 See [License](/LICENSE) for more information.

-[^1]: Although Emacs typically uses GPLv3+, these are both compatible.
+[^1]: Emacs typically uses GPLv3+, but this is compatible with the MIT license.
+Chocolatey is under the Apache 2.0 license, so again, compatible.

 ## Credits